simplerr/Project-Vulkan/README.md

 # Project-Vulkan

 ### Todo
-- Load models with Assimp
+- Load textures with the models
-- Render models
+- Render textures
 - Render multiple models
 - Add a camera with user input
 - Render text